KrisHarrison/JquerySite/README.md

 # JquerySite

+Languages: JavaScript, Html, CSS, XML
+Framework: Jquery
+Additional: AJAX

-This is a simple website
+This is a simple website.